poold3/TankGame/README.md

 your tank.
 ## Usable ITank Methods
 ### For All Tanks
+#### getId()
+This method returns an id generated for each tank that is guaranteed to be unique to that tank.
 #### getHealth()
 This method returns the current health of a tank.
 Each tank starts with 5 health points and loses 1 every time it is shot.